 You may be interested to know that there is a natural means of relief that has been beneficial for a number of fibromyalgia patients.
 For example, one 32-year-old woman reported being fibromyalgia free after just 6 months of upper cervical chiropractic care.
 What is involved in upper cervical chiropractic and why does it help some fibromyalgia patients?

 Upper cervical chiropractic is a niche within the chiropractic field.
 It is set apart from general chiropractic in a number of ways:

-- Precision – Diagnostic imaging is used to precisely measure misalignments.
-This allows for precision adjustments that are tailored to meet your specific needs.
+Upper cervical chiropractors use diagnostic imaging to precisely measure misalignments.
+This allows for precision adjustments that meet every person’s specific needs.